mpld3/matplotlylib/README.md

 Gallery
 -------
 Check out the [IPython Notebook](http://nbviewer.ipython.org/github/mpld3/matplotlylib/blob/master/notebooks/Plotly%20and%20mpld3.ipynb), or have a look at our [plotly profile](https://plot.ly/~mpld3/) where you can open and edit all of the examples.
+If the NB is loading slowing, checkout our static site hosted on GitHub page at [http://plotly.github.io/matplotlylib/](http://plotly.github.io/matplotlylib/).

 ### Lines
 ---------